 Have you ever made Macarons?
 It has been a while since I added a recipe for them on this blog.
-Macarons with Lemon Buttercream Filling were the ones I shared last.
+Macarons with Lemon Buttercream Filling were the ones I shared previously.
 Might I add that those are plain delicious.
 Sweet and lemony – SO!
 Good!

 I decided to make them again for you because, well, I want you to make them, of course.
 I also made them because I got this really cool gadget from OXO and couldn’t wait to use it!
-It’s an egg separator – it separates the egg whites from the yolks!
+It’s an egg separator – it separates the egg whites from the yolks.

 Separating the whites from the yolks is one of the daunting tasks that comes with making macarons, and sometimes I just can’t be bothered.
-But, from now on, this little toy is going to do all the work for me!
+But, from now on, this little toy is going to do all the work for me.